OnurSefa/preprocessTR/README.md

 ## Description

 This project under process.
 The aim is to handle preprocessing operations for Turkish.
 It is based over Bogazici University NLP course assignment.
-It can be found in the docs directory of this repository.
+Assignment description can be found in the docs directory of this repository.
+Also, the progress report is in the docs directory.

 ### Authors